-9) Focus of program activities for the level of care requested in this application: 10) Recovery support services: Please select "yes" or "no" for each of the following questions: 11) Individual therapy/counseling/psychotherapy provided?
-Yes No 12) Group therapy provided?
-Yes No 13) Family therapy provided?
+- 9) Focus of program activities for the level of care requested in this application: - 10) Recovery support services:

+11) Individual therapy/counseling/psychotherapy provided?

+12) Group therapy provided?

+13) Family therapy provided?
 Yes No a.
-If provided is there involvement of family members, guardians and significan others in the assessment, treatment and continuing care of the client?
-Yes No 14) Educational/didactic services provided?
-YesNo 15) Occupational therapy?
-See No 16) Recreational therapy available?
-Solution Section 16 Yes No 17) Medication management (SUD) available?
+If provided is there involvement of family members, guardians and significant others in the assessment, treatment and continuing care of the client?
+Yes No

+14) Educational/didactic services provided?

+15) Occupational therapy?

+16) Recreational therapy available?

+17) Medication management (SUD) available?

 18) Medication management (mental health) available?

-Yes No 19) Monitoring of medication adherence (for behavioral health and physical health)?
+19) Monitoring of medication adherence (for behavioral health and physical health)?

 20) Use of laboratory and toxicology services (on-site/consultation/referral)?

-Yes No 21) For Levels 2.1 and 2.5 please submit a weekly schedule of services with the individual, group, educational and/or other treatment services labeled to verify the minimum number of hours of skilled treatment services for the level are available.
-ASSESSMENT/ TREATMENT PLAN REVIEW Indicate if the program's assessment & treatment plan review processes include the following?
-6) Screening to rule in or out substance related addictive disorders?
-Yes No 7) Assessment of ASAM dimensional risk and severity of need performed prior to and throughout the process of delivering services?
-Yes No 8) Individualized, comprehensive bio-psychosocial assessment utilized?
-Yes No 9) Physical examination by (MD/DO, PA, NP) available for conditions as warranted based on physician approved protocols?
-10) Individualized treatment plan, developed in collaboration with client and reflects client's personal goals? ☐Yes ☐No 11) Treatment plan reviews are conducted at specified times, as noted in the plan or with a frequency as determined by appropriately credentialed staff?
-Yes No 12) Documentation of mental health problems and relationship to substance use disorder? \[\subseteq \text{Yes} \square \text{No} \] 13) Documentation of progress and treatment changes?
-Yes No 14) Ongoing recovery/continuing care planning?
-Yes No
+21) For Levels 2.1 and 2.5 please submit a weekly schedule of services with the individual, group, educational and/or other treatment services labeled to verify the minimum number of hours of skilled treatment services for the level are available.

+ASSESSMENT/ TREATMENT PLAN REVIEW

+Indicate if the program's assessment & treatment plan review processes include the following?

+- 6) Screening to rule in or out substance related addictive disorders?
+Yes No - 7) Assessment of ASAM dimensional risk and severity of need performed prior to and throughout the process of delivering services? - Yes No 8) Individualized, comprehensive bio-psychosocial assessment utilized?
+Yes No - 9) Physical examination by (MD/DO, PA, NP) available for conditions as warranted based on physician approved protocols?

+10) Individualized treatment plan, developed in collaboration with client and reflects client's personal goals?

+11) Treatment plan reviews are conducted at specified times, as noted in the plan or with a frequency as determined by appropriately credentialed staff?

+No

+]Yes

+- 12) Documentation of mental health problems and relationship to substance use disorder? - 13) Documentation of progress and treatment changes? - 14) Ongoing recovery/continuing care planning?